 - Advanced Placement Exams of the College Board

 - College-level courses taken through high school cooperatives, such as Syracuse University Project Advance (SUPA)

-The university considers credit for most of the thirty-three specific subject CLEP exams providing the student has not previously attempted a similar course of study at a college-level.
+The university considers credit for most of the thirty-four specific subject CLEP exams providing the student has not previously attempted a similar course of study at a college-level.
 Scores acceptable for credit are comparable to attaining a level of accomplishment equal to a C in a graded course situation with exception for language exams.
-Individual exams may earn a student three, six, or eight credits depending on the nature and scope of the material covered.
+Individual exams may earn a student three to twelve credits depending on the nature and scope of the material covered.

 Credit granted for CLEP exams may be applied toward distribution requirements and to the total credits specified for a particular degree program when approved by the dean of the college/school in which the student is subsequently a candidate for a degree.
 Information about CLEP is available at the Office of Transfer Affairs, 360 Waterman, (802) 656-0867 or email: email@example.com.

 A degree student may, under the following conditions, receive credit for a course by taking a special exam and paying the special exam fee charge of $50 per credit.
 The exam fee must be paid prior to taking the exam.